Sykkylven Bridge

 The Sykkylven Bridge (Sykkylvsbrua) is a concrete bridge that crosses the Sykkylvsfjorden in Sykkylven Municipality in Møre og Romsdal county, Norway.
 It connects the municipal center of Aure with the village of Ikornnes on the other side of the fjord.

 The Sykkylven Bridge was opened on 14 October 2000.
 The bridge is 860 m long, the longest span is 60 m, and the maximum clearance to the sea is 16 m.
 The bridge has 15 spans.
 It cost 140,000,000 kr, and was paid for by the Ekornes corporation.

-It is a toll bridge that will have a toll estimated to last until 2016.
+Initially, it was a toll bridge from 2000 until 2018 to help pay off the cost of the bridge.
+Since 1 January 2018 it has been free of tolls.